UofT-DSI/sql/03_instructional_team/markdown_slides/slides_01.md

     - Assignments are here for reinforcement of skills.
 They are **generously** graded, so even with limited time to work on them, you will still pass
 - GenAI will make you think SQL is easy, because the farmersmarket.db is designed to be simple
     - Real data is almost always really messy
-        - Good SQL'ers know how to handle nuance and introduce complexity to resolve messiness, but GenAI won't know what issues exist because its not aware of your actual data
+        - Good SQL'ers know how to handle nuance and introduce complexity to resolve messiness
 - The post-GenAI world is sanitized & boring, factually incorrect, anti-human, deeply biased, erodes trust, worsens privacy, burns the environment, drinks your water, .... /endrant

 ---